 Android App Support

-One of the best features of Windows 11 is the ability to run Android apps.
-This is made possible by integrating Amazon App Store.
-Users can now install Android apps available on Amazon App Store on their Windows 11 computers.
-Note that this feature is not yet included in the stable versions of Windows 11.
+One of the best features of Windows 11 is the ability to run Android apps through the integrated Amazon App Store.
+You can install Android apps from Amazon’s store directly on your Windows 11 computer.
+Note that this feature is not included in the stable versions of Windows 11 yet.

 Other New Features

-Windows 11 comes with several new features that will make your life easier.
+Windows 11 has new features that make life easier.
 Some of these include:

 - More user-friendly and customizable taskbar.